craigbeck/html5.js/README.md

 The **new** defacto standard HTML5 element support library.

-## BestieJS
+## BestieJS Incubator

-HTML5.js is part of the BestieJS *"Best in Class"* module collection.
-This means we promote solid browser/environment support, ES5 precedents, unit testing, and plenty of documentation.
+HTML5.js still needs a little work to be worthy of the title *"Best in Class"*.
+Please, feel free to contribute additional unit tests or documentation.

 ## Documentation